xiaoxiaojuzi/self-hosted-runner/README.md

   annotations:
     eks.amazonaws.com/role-arn: arn:aws:iam::YOUR_ACCOUNT_ID:role/self_hosted_runner_role
 ```
-### Configure the service account for runner
+### Configure the service account for the runner
 On [actions-runner-controller (ARC)](https://github.com/actions-runner-controller/actions-runner-controller), there are two ways to use self-hosted runner:
 * Manage runners one by one with `Runner`.
 * Manage a set of runners with `RunnerDeployment`.

-`Runner` and `RunnerDeployment` kinds on ARC respectively corresponds to the `Pod` and `Deployment` kinds on K8S.
+`Runner` and `RunnerDeployment` kinds on ARC respectively correspond to the `Pod` and `Deployment` kinds on K8S.
 The following code takes `RunnerDeployment` for example.

 ```YAML
 apiVersion: actions.summerwind.dev/v1alpha1